riahtu/Auth/README.md

 Sandbox playground 1/3: Authorization server

-This is a testing enviroment for trying out new concepts and to play around.
+This is a testing environment for trying out new concepts and to play around.
 However if you were inclined to use it for production or to modify it for your own need i would advise refactoring.
 For the most part i tried to keep to all the best practices, but since this is only in the "playing around phase" and i still have no idea of what i am making i do not advise using this "as is".

-Api uses JWT standards and RS256 encription to create tokens.
+Api uses JWT standards and RS256 encryption to create tokens.

 To create SSL private/public key:
 ```